austinhuang0131/austinhuang0131.github.io/advertising.md

 <meta name="og:description" content="Need people for your Discord server?
 Need guilds for your Discord bots?
 This guide introduces various ways to achieve your goal!">

 Revised March 12, 2018 (Adding Discord Server Portal™).<br />[Click here for increase guild count for bots!](#free-guilds-for-your-discord-bot)<br />[Click here for more advices on running your Discord server!](./discord-server-guide)

-<small>This page is monetized using crypto miners.
-It is totally fine to block them if they become annoying.</small>
 ## Free people for your Discord server!

 Server owners hate me!
 But today you'll see this one crazy and simple trick to increase your Discord server's size IMMEDIATELY!